Student Handbooks

 Piano Minor

-A minor in piano consists of eighteen semester hours, including:
+A minor in piano consists of twenty semester hours, including:

 • MU 101 Theory I (3)